jyoung105/fast-avatar-dev/README.md

-# 👩‍🎨 Paint by Text
+# 👩‍🎨 Fast Avatar

-Modify images by chatting with a generative AI model.
+Generate AI profile by chatting with a generative AI model.

-Try it out at [paintbytext.chat](http://paintbytext.chat)
+Try it out

 ## How it works